-- Using your needle and thread, you are going to sew on at least 3-4 clips in order to ensure that the clips stay secure!
-The wig clips come with tiny holes in embedded in them, and these holes allow the needle and thread to go through and secure them onto the wefts.
-You want to sew on the clips to the weft of the hair and to secure them tightly.
+Using your needle and thread, you are going to sew on at least 3-4 clips in order to ensure that the clips stay secure!
+The wig clips have tiny holes where you can push the needle and thread them to secure the clips.
+You can also use Crazy Glue to secure the clips to the weft.
+Another option is to get Clip-EEZ, which doesn't require you to sew or glue, you just clip it onto the weft.
+However, if you want extra security you can use a little glue.
 You can also add some glue on the back of the clips and attach them to the wefts for some extra security.

 Step 4: Place the Clips